aragon/hack/docs/guides-use-frame.md

 ✖ Returned error: Permission denied, approve AragonCLI in Frame to continue
 ```

 No worry, we need to grant permissions to the `aragonCLI` on Frame.
 Probably you already saw Frame asking for this.
-Accept the request to continue.
+Approve the request to continue.

 <p align="center">
   <img width="240" height="500" src="/docs/assets/frame/frame-permissions.gif">